Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

-\begin{cor} Suppose $\Gamma$ is a finite graph.
-For every $G\leqslant A(\Gamma)$ such that $G$ is finitely generated, and is neither cyclic nor contained non-trivially in a direct product, $\xi(G)$ is a well-ordered set. \end{cor}
+\begin{thm} Let $\Gamma$ be a finite graph.
+Suppose that $G\leqslant A(\Gamma)$ is finitely generated, and is not contained non-trivially in a direct product where the projection of $G$ to more than one factor has exponential growth.
+Then $\xi(G)$ is a well-ordered set. \end{thm}

+\begin{proof} We begin by noting that there is a bound on the number of factors of any direct product subgroup of a right-angled Artin group, as a consequence of \Cref{FreeAbelian} and the fact that right-angled Artin groups are subgroups of mapping class groups \cite{Clay2012}.

+If $G$ does not have exponential growth, then $\xi(G)=\{1\}$, which is trivially well-ordered.
+We can therefore assume that $G$ is not cyclic, and we can also assume that $G$ is not contained non-trivially in a direct product where none of the factors have exponential growth.

+Now suppose $G$ is contained non-trivially in a direct product, and the projection of $G$ to exactly one factor has exponential growth.
+Then we have that the set of growth rates of $G$ is the same as the set of growth rates of the projection of $G$ to this factor.
+We can therefore assume that $G$ is not contained non-trivially in a direct product, as the only remaining case is the one ruled out in the statement of the theorem.

-\begin{proof} Note that $G$ is a subgroup of a right-angled Artin group, so is linear \cite{Hsu1999}, and therefore is equationally Noetherian \cite{Baumslag1999}.
-Let $V_G\subset V$ be minimal under inclusion such that $G$ is conjugate into $A(\Gamma(V_G))$.
-If $\Gamma(V_G)$ is connected, then we conclude using \Cref{ExtensionShortLox} and \Cref{WellOrdered}.
-If $\Gamma(V_G)$ is not connected, we instead use its action on the associated Bass-Serre tree (see Example 1.7 in \cite{Fujiwara2021}), and again conclude using \Cref{WellOrdered}. \end{proof}
+Note that $G$ is a subgroup of a right-angled Artin group, so is linear \cite{Hsu1999}, and therefore is equationally Noetherian \cite{Baumslag1999}.
+If $\Gamma(\text{esupp}(G))$ is connected, then we conclude using \Cref{ExtensionShortLox} and \Cref{WellOrdered}.
+If $\Gamma(\text{esupp}(G))$ is not connected, we instead use its action on the associated Bass-Serre tree (see Example 1.7 in \cite{Fujiwara2021}), and again conclude using \Cref{WellOrdered}. \end{proof}